Timeline extended for launch of Wilson Library facilities work.

 121 pages.

-Volume 3 is for the most part a diary, although it does include lists of accounts for the railroad, cotton, etc. Other entries relate to agriculture, livestock, planting advice, and the weather; legal concerns; and local county births, deaths, and marriages.
-Pitts took a great deal of interest in home remedies and the symptoms of different illnesses of both humans and livestock; and in local crimes and court trials, as well as his own legal disputes with different individuals.
-He primarily attended the local Presbyterian church, although he was interested in preaching and the comparative church activities of the local Methodist, Presbyterian, Episcopal and Baptist churches.
-Pitts was also concerned with railroad business and elections, and he discussed the hiring of enslaved people from other enslavers and his relationships with his overseers.
-He also discussed the financial panic of 1861.
-In 1860, he took part in the Census, giving his total worth as $175,300.
-In 1860, the presidential election and news of the impending American Civil War were mentioned.
+Other entries relate to: accounts for the railroad and cotton; railroad business and elections; the financial panic of 1861; agriculture, livestock, planting advice, and the weather; legal concerns; local county births, deaths, and marriages; home remedies and the symptoms of different illnesses of both humans and livestock; and local crimes and court trials, as well as his own legal disputes with different individuals.
+In 1860, Pitts took part in the Census, giving his total worth as $175,300.
+Also, in 1860, the presidential election and news of the impending American Civil War were mentioned.
+Pitts primarily attended the local Presbyterian church, although he was interested in preaching and the comparative church activities of the local Methodist, Presbyterian, Episcopal and Baptist churches.
 News of the war increased as Pitts's brother David "William" Pitts and son John Pitts both enlisted in the Cane Brake Rifle Guards of the 4th Regiment Alabama Volunteers, leaving Uniontown 25 April 1861 for Harper's Ferry, Va.
 Pitts recorded the death of William in the First Battle of Manassas, 22 July 1861 and John on the third day of the Seven Days Battles at Gaines Mill, near Richmond, Va., on 27 June 1862, one day after his 19th birthday.
 Pitts wrote extensively about their burials and the settling of his brother's estate.

 Folder 7